13 Movies to watch during coronavirus that will transport you abroad

 The Lizzie McGuire Movie

 Amy Adams and Matthew Goode spar but also fall in love in Ireland.
 Do I need to say anything else?
-Yes, she’s technically on her way to Dublin to propose to her terrible boyfriend because of some old Leap Year tradition, but thanks to some terrible, or rather, perfect luck, she finds herself on way off course in Dingle and on a charming road trip with an Irish-accented Matthew Goode.
+Yes, she’s technically on her way to Dublin to propose to her terrible boyfriend because of some old Leap Year tradition, but thanks to some terrible, or rather, perfect luck, she finds herself way off course in Dingle and on a charming road trip with an Irish-accented Matthew Goode.
 Watch it on Netflix here.

 Letters to Juliet

 The rare movie featuring Gael Garcia Bernal where you’re not rooting for him.
 Can you believe?
-In a Romeo and Juliet-inspired tale with a far smaller death count, the film follows an American vacationing in Verona—that Verona—who embarks on a journey through Italy to find lost love with an old British woman and her very attractive adult grandson after answering a decades old letter to Juliet.
+In a Romeo and Juliet-inspired tale with a far smaller death count, the film follows an American vacationing in Verona—that Verona—who embarks on a journey through Italy to find lost love with an old-British woman and her very attractive adult grandson after answering a decades-old letter to Juliet.
 Watch on Amazon Prime here.

 Zindagi Na Milegi Dobara

 After one of them gets engaged, three childhood friends reunite for an extended bachelor party in Spain.
-As their vacation takes them all over Spain, from Pamplona to Seville, the trio also confront long-held tensions and their own underlying reasons for embarking on the vacation.
-The Hangover may be quotable but it has nothing on the views in this acclaimed this Bollywood film.
+As their vacation takes them all over Spain, from Pamplona to Seville, the trio also confronts long-held tensions and their own underlying reasons for embarking on the vacation.
+The Hangover may be quotable but it has nothing on the views in this acclaimed Bollywood film.
 The film is in Hindi, with excellent subtitles in English.
 Watch on Amazon Prime here.